Raising Awareness of Sensory Processing Disorder

 The following is a guest blog from Andre Jackson who walks about sensory processing disorder.
 Andre is a freelance writer based in Leeds.
 He graduated in English Literature and Creative Writing.

-October marks Sensory Awareness Month; highlighting the effects of Sensory Processing Disorder and raising awareness of the condition.
+October marks Sensory Awareness Month; highlighting the effects of Sensory Processing Disorder (SPD) and raising awareness of the condition.
 Although it isn’t currently recognised as a distinctive medical diagnosis, it is estimated the condition affects 5-10% of children.
 Here, you’ll discover more about Sensory Processing Disorder and how the symptoms could be managed.

 What is Sensory Processing Disorder?